GLOBAL MARKETS-Dow surpasses 40,000, world stocks hit record amid rate cut hopes | Business

 That data boosted U.S. Treasury yields and the dollar.
 The S&P 500 and Nasdaq also hit record highs in early New York trading and were little changed by afternoon.

 "What (the Dow hitting 40,000) means is that regardless of the concerns about inflation and consumer sentiment, the companies in the Dow, which represent a cross section of our economy, continue to march higher on better earnings and stronger guidance," said Quincy Krosby, chief global strategist at LPL Financial in Charlotte, North Carolina.
-MSCI's gauge of stocks across the world rose 1.14 points, or 0.14%, to 794.91, after hitting a third straight record intraday high.
+MSCI's gauge of stocks across the world rose 0.21 points, or 0.03%, to 793.98.points, hitting a third straight record intraday high.
 The STOXX 600 index fell 0.21%.

-Overnight in Asia, Chinese and Hong Kong property shares had also rallied after reports that Beijing was considering a plan for local governments to buy up millions of unsold homes across the country.
-The dollar index, which measures the US currency against a basket of currencies including the yen and the euro, gained 0.26% at 104.47, with the euro down 0.14% at $1.0867.
+Overnight in Asia, Chinese and Hong Kong property shares had also rallied after reports that China was considering a plan for local governments to buy up millions of unsold homes across the country.
+The dollar index, which measures the greenback against a basket of currencies including the yen and the euro, gained 0.29% to 104.50, with the euro down 0.16% at $1.0865.
+Against the Japanese yen, the dollar strengthened 0.34% at 155.39.

 Spot gold fell 0.1% to $2,383.22 per ounce as of 1645 GMT, after hitting its highest since April 19 earlier in the session.
 Bullion rose more than 1% on Wednesday.